mozilla/meao/_posts/2018-03-28-bedrock-the-sqlitening.md

 ---

 On it's face [www.mozilla.org](https://www.mozilla.org/) doesn't look like it'd be a complex application to write, maintain, or run.
-But when you throw over 100 Million unique visitors per week at any site it can complicate things quickly.
+But when you throw over 100 million unique visitors per week at any site it can complicate things quickly.
 Add to that translations of the content into over 100 languages and you can start to get the idea of where it might get interesting.
 So we take every opportunity to simplify and reduce hosting complexity and cost we can get.
 This is the place from which the idea to [switch to using SQLite](https://github.com/mozilla/bedrock/pull/5334) for our database needs in production was born.